Police Auxiliary Officer (Protective Service Officer) - Selection Process

 Following the completion of Stage 1 and Stage 2 Assessments, you will be required to undertake a Final Health/Medical Assessment.
-This examination is designed to ensure your health is of a high standard and that there is no reason why you would be unable to carry out all the duties required as a Police Auxiliary Officer (Property Management).
+This examination is designed to ensure your fitness and health are of a high standard and that there is no reason why you would be unable to carry out all the duties required as a Police Auxiliary Officer (Protective Service Officer).

 Applicants with prior medical history may be required to provide additional contemporary information to support their Final Health/Medical Assessment.